-- Some providers have all-in-one cash ISAs so you can split new money between instant access and fixed-rate options within a single ISA wrapper.
+- Some providers have all-in-one cash ISAs.
+With these you can split new money between instant access and fixed-rate options, within a single ISA wrapper.
 That means you only count as contributing to a single cash ISA.

 - The Help to Buy ISA counts as a cash ISA.
 If you pay new money into your Help to Buy ISA then you can’t also pay new money into a Cash ISA.
 A few providers include their Help to Buy ISA within their all-in-one cash ISA.

 - A workplace ISA counts as a stocks and shares ISA.
-If you’re one of the three Britons6 who own one then you can’t pay new money into a standard stocks and shares ISA, too.
+If you’re one of the three Britons6 who has one, then you can’t pay new money into a standard stocks and shares ISA, too.
 See below for our cunning workaround.

-If you withdraw money from your ISA then can you replace it and not reduce your ISA limit?
+If you withdraw money from your ISA, can you replace it and not reduce your ISA limit?

-Yes, but only if your ISA is flexible.
+Yes, but only if your ISA is designated as ‘flexible’.

-If your ISA is not flexible then a withdrawal reduces your tax-free ISA savings.
+If your ISA is not flexible (ask your provider) then a withdrawal reduces your tax-free ISA savings as follows:

 - You put £10,000 into your ISA.
 That reduces your ISA allowance to £10,000.

-- You can still only contribute another £10,000 into your ISAs this tax year.
+- You can only contribute another £10,000 into your ISAs this tax year.

-Flexible ISAs get around this problem – see below.
-Ask your provider if your ISA is flexible or check its key features.
+Flexible ISAs get around this problem.
+More on them below.
+Again, ask your provider if your ISA is flexible or check its key features documentation.

 How many ISAs can I have?